prime31/prime31.github.io/source/_posts/2015-05-02-making-xamarin-work-for-you.md

 ## Why Not Visual Studio Code?

 The release of Visual Studio Code has got people thinking that anything has to be better than MonoDevelop.
 In my opinion, Visual Studio Code has a long way to go before it can compete with the latest Xamarin version.
 It's worth keeping an eye on as it develops over time but in reality it's not a great choice for working with Unity at the moment.
-There are just too mamy compromises and missing features.
+There are just too many compromises and missing features.

 ## Addressing an Old Unity Bug